 “There’s a certain exhilaration in an open map.
 It’s in the memories.
 Road lines bring to mind highway sunsets and interstate wind, topo bench marks make me think of mountain landscapes, and so on.
 And it’s in the potential—a map can take you anywhere.” — A post on my blog, 9 February 2016

 Evidently I could wax eloquent about wanderlust and my love for the wilderness.
-We both could.
-But I’ll save that for journalling in the canyons of the Utah desert or underneath Yosemite’s sequoia trees.
-So I’ll leave it at that.
+But I’ll save that for my journal pages from the canyons of the Utah desert or underneath Yosemite’s sequoia trees.

-I set up this webpage to create a structure for experimental documentation in practice for As the Raven Flies, a duo cross-Canada bike tour in 2017 for Canada’s 150th anniversary.
-Depending on satellites and batteries, the plan is to post photos on Instagram and 500px, write trip reports on Exposure and embed elements on this page.
-Once a marker on the map above turns red, you can click it for links and photos from that location.
+I set up this webpage to create a practice structure for practice documentation for a cross-Canada cycle expedition for Canada’s 150th anniversary in 2017.
+Depending on satellites and batteries aross the USA, the plan was to post photos on Instagram and 500px, write trip reports on Exposure and embed elements on this page.
+Once a marker on the map above turned red, it became clickable with links and photos from that location.

 There was an Instagram feed but it broke.
 I can’t fix the map scroll because Mapbox Studio got updated.